Welcome to Neighbourhood News Online!

 Neighbourhood News Online was part of a commission from Balsall Heath Forum as part of a Local Innovation Fund grant, which came to an end in April 2019.
 The website was developed into a community news, directory and events page for Balsall Heath and Sparkbrook by freelancers, Rachel Gillies, Elisabeth Charis and Hayley Frances.
 We have a passion for this area and wanted to use our skills and experience living and working here to connect residents and organisations together.
 This grant also funded the production of two print newsletters, delivered to residents and community venues.

-We are currently seeking to develop our work further into an online platform run by an inter-generational team of people representing the different community groups and organisations in Balsall Heath and Sparkbrook.
+We are seeking to develop our work further into an online platform run by an inter-generational team of people representing the different community groups and organisations in Balsall Heath and Sparkbrook.

 The aim of this project is to create a self sustaining resource for local residents to improve health, wellbeing and participation; to spread awareness about available resources and provision; encourage communication between local organisations and residents to further develop involvement and to reduce isolation by reaching into people’s homes with relevant news told by familiar people.